boblaublaw/dedup/README.md

 # dedup

+### File and Directory Deduplication Tool ###

+This project has two goals:
+ * Improve disk utilization by reducing redundant copies of files on disk.
+(If this is your only goal, consider a dedup filesystem like ZFS: https://blogs.oracle.com/bonwick/entry/zfs_dedup)
+ * Make it easier to confidently delete entire directories and directory trees by consolidating deduplication analysis according to user preferences.

 At this time of this writing, there are several tools similar to this one on github:
  * https://github.com/hgrecco/dedup
  * https://github.com/alessandro-gentilini/keep-the-best